-Stata 36: Working with xPlausibleValues (find R example here)
+Stata 37: Working with xPlausibleValues (find R example here)

 '''

 open datafile.

 use ${datapath}/${cohort}xPlausibleValues_D${version}.dta, clear

 label language en

+as the 'x' in the filename indicates, this is a cross sectional file

+(no wave structure).
+You can verify this by asking if one row is

+solely identified by the respondents ID

+isid ID_t

+note that competence testing has been conducted in multiple waves.

+An indicator marks if a row contains information for a specific wave.

+tab1 wave_w

-An indicator marks if a row contains information for a specific wave. tab1 wave_w see more on how to work with this data in the Survey Paper mentioned above! '''
+see more on how to work with this data in the Survey Paper mentioned above!

+'''

-4.5.37 xTargetCompetencies
+4.5.39 xTargetCompetencies